Phase-Out

 Answer

-Share if you think village infrastructure funding should be a predictable right, not a prize in a central grant competition.
+Share if you think village road funding should follow a formula, not a ministry's application cycle.

 The analyst's verdict